PathwayMerger/PathMe/README.rst

 PathMe |build| |coverage| |docs| |zenodo|
 =========================================
 PathMe is a Python package aimed to convert KEGG [2]_ [3]_ [4]_, Reactome [5]_ [6]_, and WikiPathways [7]_ [8]_ [9]_ to
-Biological Expression Language (BEL).
+`Biological Expression Language (BEL) <https://biological-expression-language.github.io>`_.

 This project is the continuation of the ComPath web application aimed at exploring, analyzing, and curating pathway knowledge in a gene-centric view.
-This different approach involves converting all the pathways in these resources into BEL as a pivotal integration schema to harmonize entities and relationships in order across these multiple resources; thus, enabling a more comprehensive evaluation of pathway cross-talks, consensus, and boundaries.
+This different approach involves converting all the pathways in these resources into `Biological Expression Language (BEL) <https://biological-expression-language.github.io>`_ as a pivotal integration schema to harmonize entities and relationships in order across these multiple resources; thus, enabling a more comprehensive evaluation of pathway cross-talks, consensus, and boundaries.
 Additionally, PathMe is complemented with the `PathMe-Viewer <https://github.com/ComPath/PathMe-Viewer>`_, a web application that enables querying, browsing, and navigating  pathway knowledge assisted by a user-friendly visualization.

 Database Versions